${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Examples

 \subsection{The case $d=6$}

-As mentioned before, although the case $d=6$ seems to be out of reach of the modular method, it turns out that the Frey curve attached to the solution $(\pm 7, \pm 20, 1)$ does also have complex multiplication! (this seems like a very fortunate coincidence, but will not occur for other values).
-The trivial solution gives an elliptic curve with $j$-invariant $8000$ (with CM by $\Z[\sqrt{-2}]$).
-Over $\Q(\sqrt{6})$ there are only two extra isomorphism classes of elliptic curves with CM whose $j$-invariant is not rational (see \cite{MR3373247}), with $j$-invariant $188837384000\pm77092288000\sqrt{6}$.
-The Frey curve $E_{(\pm 7, \pm 20)}$ has precisely such a $j$-invariant! \begin{thm} Let $p>19$ such that $p\neq 97$ and $p\equiv1,3\pmod8$.
-Then, $(\pm 7,\pm20,1)$ are the only non-trivial solutions of the equation
+As mentioned before, although the case $d=6$ seems to be out of reach of the modular method, it turns out that the Frey curve attached to the solution $(\pm 7, \pm 20, 1)$ does also have complex multiplication! (this seems like a very fortunate coincidence, unlikely to occur for other values).
+The trivial solution gives an elliptic curve with $j$-invariant $8000$ (with complex multiplication by $\Z[\sqrt{-2}]$).
+Over $\Q(\sqrt{6})$ there are only two extra isomorphism classes of elliptic curves with complex multiplication whose $j$-invariant is not rational (see \cite{MR3373247}), with $j$-invariants $188837384000\pm77092288000\sqrt{6}$.
+The Frey curves $E_{(\pm 7, \pm 20, 1)}$ have precisely such $j$-invariants! \begin{thm} Let $p>19$ be a prime number such that $p\neq 97$ and $p\equiv1,3\pmod8$.
+Then, $(\pm 7,\pm20,1)$ are the only non-trivial primitive solutions of the equation